 Themed Shanty Big Sings

 With Jim Lucas, Linn began co-hosting a monthly series of Single-Shanty Big Sings on zoom.
-We have rebadged these as Themed Shanty Big Sings, which will continue to include Single Shanty Big Sings.
-Next up is “New York Girls (aka Can’t You Dance the Polka)” 7 November 2023 8pm UK/ Ireland time, on Zoom.
+We rebadged these as Themed Shanty Big Sings, which will continue to include Single Shanty Big Sings.
 We started this idea by sharing versions of Santy Anna and creating a first Big Sing for versions of Santy Anna on 21 April 2022, which was supported by the Portsmouth Maritime Folk Festival http://www.pmffest.org/ in the run up to its annual festival 24-25 September 2022.
 The aim was to share as many versions as possible of the Santy Anna – Santy Anno – Santiana shanty/ related songs (such as Bay of Mexico and General Taylor).
 The Youtube video is here: https://youtu.be/3PReBT66OhQ.

-With Johnson Girls Deirdre Murtha and Bonnie Milner, Linn co-hosted a special sing to mark World Whale Day and we hope to post this video soon.
+With Johnson Girls Deirdre Murtha and Bonnie Milner, Linn co-hosted a special sing to mark World Whale Day in 2023.
+Youtube video here https://youtu.be/uQHsa-J0aG4 .
+We held a second annual WWD sing on 18 February 2024 (Youtube pending), with co-hosts Linn, Bonnie Milner and Heather Preston.

-Linn had three events featured in the programme – live demonstration by our Edinburgh- based Luadh le mire; and two zoom events, Gaelic song ceilidh Srùbag; and Siansadh, Linn’s monthly Learn a Gaelic Song workshop.
-Programme here:
+Seachdain na Gàidhlig has run as an event of the University of Edinburgh for many years and was established as a Worldwide event in 2022.
+Linn had three events featured in the February 2023 Programme – a live demonstration by our Edinburgh-based Luadh le mire; and two zoom events, Gaelic song ceilidh Srùbag; and Siansadh, Linn’s monthly Learn a Gaelic Song workshop.
+The 2023 Programme was here: https://snagde.com/wp-content/uploads/2023/01/Gaelic-Week-Edinburgh-Programme.pdf

 Chuir iad mise – song teaching video in Spanish https://youtu.be/FQjbD7-xCQw